rlesiyon/cu-cpbs-7602/assignments/readme.md

 At the top of the notebook, there are commands to download the data.

-The notebook is divide by section; 1. `data download and processing`, 2. `cluster analysis`, and `Cluster Evaluation and Interpretation`.
-I include explaination in
+The notebook is divide by section; 1. `data download and processing`, 2. `cluster analysis`, and 3. `Cluster Evaluation and Interpretation`.
+I include explainations for the results in section 2, and 3.

 __Environment__